 You may not feel like you consume too much sugar, but I urge everyone to try a sugar detox at least once.
 The results may astonish you.
 You’ll lose weight, have fewer headaches, have more energy, and generally feel loads better.

-A 2015 study found that cutting sugar for as few as ten days significantly improved virtually all aspects of metabolic health in obese children.
-It reduced diastolic blood pressure, triglyceride levels, blood glucose, and LDL cholesterol ("bad" cholesterol).
+Cutting out sugar has been known to reduce diastolic blood pressure, triglyceride levels, blood glucose, and LDL cholesterol ("bad" cholesterol).
 Restricting sugar intake improves heart health, cholesterol profile, liver function, and longevity.

 One of the more unusual effects of a sugar detox is that your palate will become more attuned to the natural sweetness of fruits and vegetables.
 There’s a reason food like sweet onions and sweet potatoes have the word “sweet” right in their names.
 If you can’t taste it, it’s because your taste buds are seriously desensitized.

 With your sugar tolerance back in balance, foods you never thought of as particularly sweet, like bell peppers, carrots, and beets, will start tasting very sweet.
 An apple will taste like candy.